 The visual aspect of Ghost 12

 At the time of writing the Brooks, the website has a choice of 16 colourways for the Ghost 12.
 I’m pretty sure that every runner should be able to find at least one they like!

 Having said that, Brooks is not exactly at the front of the line when it comes to innovation in design.
 Let’s assume, however, as you’re reading this review that you’re planning on running in the shoe rather than wearing it to the pub.

-You’ll be happy to know that the Ghost 12 looks and feels like the premium, cushioned shoe that it's designed to be.
+You’ll be happy to know that the Ghost 12 looks and feels like a premium, cushioned shoe.

 It’s in the upper that most of the improvements from the Ghost 11 can be found.
 In the Ghost 12, dots have given way to lines in the 3D printed overlays around the saddle and rear of the foot.

 Similarly, the lace holes are cut from larger strips of overlay rather than individual eyelets being reinforced.
 To my eye, the Ghost 12 is an improvement on the 11, though it remains very traditional in appearance.

 I was pleased to see that Brooks continue to provide reflective detail, a large tab on the back of the shoe, as well as a reflective overlay at the front of the shoe.
 I often run in the dark on early mornings, and always welcome reflective detail on a shoe.